Raiyan-sharif/QRCodeMaster/README.md

 # QRCodeMaster

-An iOS app for **creating**, **customising**, and **scanning** QR codes and barcodes — with 31 payload types, rich style controls, brand-themed backgrounds, 12 finder-eye shapes, decorative templates, fluid screen-transition animations, and a full saved-code library.
+An iOS app for **creating**, **customising**, and **scanning** QR codes and barcodes — with 31 payload types, rich style controls, brand-themed backgrounds, 12 finder-eye shapes, decorative templates, **batch scanning** from Home, fluid screen-transition animations, and a full saved-code library.

 ## Contents